SheldonWu/DCNN-caffe/README.md

 Cascade several network is a `Coarse-to-Fine` approach.
 It split a deep network to several shallow ones and calculate each one stage by stage.
 Cascade network can fast the speed without lossing accuracy!!!

-And this project is a network cascade, not layer cascade !!!
+And this project is a network cascade, not just layer cascade !!!

 ## Dependencies